 - (a) Certificate of Appropriateness required.
-A Certificate of Appropriateness, granted by the Historic Preservation Commission or its designees, is required for the following: - 1.
+A Certificate of Appropriateness, granted by the Landmarks Commission or its designees, is required for the following: - 1.
 Exterior alteration of a designated landmark, - 2.
 Exterior alteration of a structure within an historic district, - 3.
 Construction of new structure on a landmark site, - 4.
-Construction of a new principal structure in an (UH) historic district. - Construction of an accessory structure with a footprint larger than 100 square feet in an (UH) historic district, not including decks and open porches - Demolition or removal of all or part of a landmark, - 7.
-Demolition or removal of a structure in an Historic District - 8.
-Painting or restoring a sign on a brick structure on a landmark site or in a historic district. - (b) Permits.
-The Director of the Building Inspection Division shall not grant a permit allowing painting of signs, alteration, construction, demolition or removal for which a Certificate of Appropriateness is required unless such Certificate has been issued by the Commission or its designee(s).
+Construction of a new structure in an historic district. - 5.
+Demolition or removal of all or part of a landmark, - 6.
+Demolition or removal of a structure in an Historic District - Painting or restoring a sign on a brick structure on a landmark site or in a historic district. - 8.
+Alteration of part of a landmark designated as an Additional Preservation Restriction. - (b) Permits.
+The Director of the Building Inspection Division shall not grant a permit allowing painting of signs, alteration, construction, demolition or removal for

-Comment [MSO4]: More specific?
+Comment [MSO6]: More specific?